TonyMarfil/aws-lab-tools/docs/README.rst

 With the spawn-lab command you can:

-- Trigger, run through and destroy cleanly an arbitrary number of labs.
+- Trigger, run through and destroy cleanly an arbitrary number of simultaneous labs.
-- Log all of the console output for each lab environment.
+- Log all the console output for each lab environment.
 - Confirm AWS capacity limits and identify problems early.
 - Prepare a lab variant that bypasses onboarding and starts the students in a working environment.